ojo-codes/mark-react-basics-proj--using-map/README.md

 - Run a script with `yarn`
 - Write tests in JavaScript with Jest

+## Exercise 0: Installing and running your first JavaScript project

+This repository contains a JavaScript project written following TDD principles.

 ## Exercise 1: Installing and demoing

 **Success criterion:** playing a few games of Hangman on your local machine by running the TypeScript programme written.